antlosman/guest-registration-web-app/README.md

 ### Participants

-User can add new private or bisiness client to the event, check participant details and edit them if needed.
+User can add new private or business client to the event, check participant details and edit them if needed.
 User can also delete participant from the event.

 ![image](https://user-images.githubusercontent.com/87125898/201975532-72345bdf-d8d6-41bc-99d0-3c6f94eff5c6.png)